-arise.
+energy service options for consumers arise.
 Also, the UNDP Universal Human Rights Index informs concerns in this country regarding forced evictions and/or land rights.
-Impact: At the construction stage, expected impacts related to the displacement of the existing legal or illegal inhabitants to allow the new structures to be built.
-And at the decommission stage, since the project will leave in place built structure and/or new activities alien to pre-existing conditions in the area, the return of the inhabitants and their livelihood will be challenged.
-RISK 16: Risk of economic displacement due to loss of income from fuel selling.
+Impact : At the construction stage, expected impacts related to the displacement of the existing legal or illegal inhabitants to allow the new structures to be built.
+And at the decommission stage, since the project will leave in place built structure and/or new activities alien to pre-existing conditions in the area, the return of the inhabitants and their livelihood will be challenged. =4 Substantial conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
+Country specifics: RISK 10: RISK of economic displacement due to loss of income from fuel selling.
 The scope of this risk belongs to Project Standard 5.
 Event: Traditional fuels supplied by local providers, including those from the informal/traditional sectors see their market diminished.
-Cause: Some minigrid systems and project appliances to be implemented may replace an activity that was fueled with other energy sources like wood charcoal, paraffin, kerosene, diesel.
+Cause : Some mini- grid systems and project appliances to be implemented may replace an activity that was fueled with other energy sources like wood charcoal, paraffin, kerosene, diesel.
 For example in the households these activities may be cooking and lighting while in the community/commercial scope it may be diesel for the existing mini-grids.
-Impact: the change on the fuel used (i.e. from charcoal, private diesel mini-grids to the service the renewable energy minigrid provides) would lead to the loos of income for fuel suppliers, potentially these are mainly poor women selling in the informal market.
-I = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: Project and Business Model Innovation with Private Sector Engagement Scaled-up Financing Digital, knowledge management and scale-up strategy Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to scaled-up financing activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
-This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
-Country specifics: At the time of this document no information was yet available to study this risk at the site level.
+Impact : the change on the fuel used (i.e. from charcoal, private diesel mini-grids to the service the renewable energy mini- grid provides) would lead to the loos of income for fuel suppliers, potentially these are mainly poor women selling in the informal market.
+L = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Innovative financing Knowledge Management and Monitoring and Evaluation Output specifics: This risk applies to activities related to implementing pilots and their M&amp;E but also to policy and regulatory activities and innovative financing due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
+This risk is not covered by the national legal requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
+At the time of this document no information was yet available to study this risk at the site level.
 Therefore, to be conservative, it is realistic to assume that each site will require assessment and management.
 Potential gaps to be addressed will be identified through the gap analysis as indicated in the ESMF.
 The necessary management plan/measures will be put in place as part of ESMP(s), based on the ESIAs.
 See ESMF Attachment II for details of assessment and management of this risk.
 RISK 17: Risk of economic displacement towards the payment of energy services replacing the previous options.
-The scope of this risk belongs to Project Standard 5.
-I = 2 L = 2 Low This risk is relevant to the project activities supporting the following components: - Project and Business Model Innovation with Private Sector Engagement - Scaled-up Financing - Digital, knowledge management and scale-up strategy Country specifics: - At the time of this document no information was yet available to study this risk at the site level.
+The scope of this risk belongs to Project Standard 5. l = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Innovative financing Knowledge Management and Monitoring and Country specifics: - At the time of this document no information was yet available to study this risk at the site level.
 Therefore, to be conservative, it is realistic to assume that each site will require assessment and management.
-Potential gaps to be addressed will be identified through the gap analysis as indicated in the ESMF.
+Potential gaps to be addressed will be identified through the gap analysis as